MDS-007-52/ShinySingleFit/README.md

 and we do not need much precision), you can just switch the control "Use no partition function" to use value of 1. for processing of your data.

+## Line-by-line processing section

+## Parameters selection and guess values

+First block is to define, what parameters of the line shape we are going to adjust, and which one are fixed to some constant values.
+On the left side of this block there is a checklist with line shape parameters enlisted, checked parameters will be the adjusted ones.

+On the right side there are placeholders for input values, which are necessary to model the spectrum.
+Note that
+- intensity value is given normalized to the absorber concentration in HITRAN units
+- collisional parameters (such as broadening, shifting, etc) are also given as coefficients, i.e. are normalized to pressure

+These values are used to calculate guess values for the parameters of the model profile (like integral intensity, HWHM, mixing parameter, etc) which fitting procedure starts with, the guess values are calculated in accordance with the absorbing and foreign gases pressure and temperature.

 ## Preview your data

-When experimental data, metadata and partition function are loaded, you can preview your data to check it, and also see the model profiles with the guess starting values you used in the first block.
+When experimental data, metadata and partition function are loaded, and line parameters for initial guess values are specified, you can preview your data to check it, and also see the model profiles with the guess starting values you used in the first block.
 If some necessary information is absent, the message will appear saying, what you should add to continue data processing.

 ## Fitting model profile to the recordings